Raunak-Sarmacharya/LocalCooksCommunity/docs/vercel-deployment-guide.md

 - Verify your `DATABASE_URL` is correct
 - Make sure your IP is whitelisted in your database provider
 - Check that the database schema has been created
+- Running into "FUNCTION_INVOCATION_FAILED" errors?
+Make sure your database tables are initialized

 ### Issue: Authentication Problems
 - Ensure `SESSION_SECRET` is properly set